rhodyapps/Comsc210-Assignments/README.md

 The example programs for our lab projects are posted in a Github repository https://github.com/rhodyapps/Comsc210-Labs

+How to clone a Repository:

-Follow these steps to clone the repository:
+Follow these steps to clone a repository:
 1. Create a folder called ‘Github’ in your documents folder on your local harddrive.
 In that folder create another called ‘Comsc210’
 2. Open VS Code and click on ‘Terminal’ in the toolbar at the top of the screen
 3. In the terminal window type ‘ls’ and then enter key. look for the ‘documents’ folder in the list.